 When do I need to buy a new battery for my RV?

 An RV battery can last a few years up to almost ten years depending on your usage and maintenance habits.
 To help keep your batteries in their best working condition and help potentially elongate their lifespan, avoid storing batteries in extreme heat or extreme cold, try and prevent the battery from fully losing its charge, and be sure to perform regular battery maintenance according to the manufacturer’s instructions.
 Depending on your maintenance schedule, usage, and the type of battery you have, the unit may last only 400 charges or up to 5,000 charges.
+It is wise to get an RV battery monitor so that you can have peace of mind by keeping track of battery charge.

 Here are nine simple and easy-to-follow steps to charge a deep cycle RV battery with a generator: